jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.24 PercentileFilter

-Performs a percentile filter on an input image..
+Performs a percentile filter on an input image.

 *Parameters*: